Dedenyoka/TurkanaConflict/README.md

 🌍 Project Overview
 -The Turkana region — spanning borders between Kenya, Uganda, South Sudan, and Ethiopia — has long been affected by recurring conflicts over livestock, grazing land, and water.
 Despite this, it remains underrepresented in mainstream global datasets.

--This project curates, cleans, and analyzes detailed event-level data on conflicts and peace agreements reported in the region from 2011 to 2025, offering a unique lens into:
+This project curates, cleans, and analyzes detailed event-level data on conflicts and peace agreements reported in the region from 2011 to 2025, offering a unique lens into:

 - The nature of peace efforts